-Louis Burrus (dual-qualified in both Switzerland and in England and Wales) (solicitor of the Senior Courts) is a partner in Schellenberg Wittmer’s dispute resolution group based in Geneva.
-Louis specialises in domestic and international commercial litigation, in particular in banking and financial disputes.
-He additionally has extensive experience in conducting cross-border corporate internal investigations, including white-collar matters, and regularly represents companies and individuals before Swiss and foreign authorities.
+Louis Burrus is a Partner in Schellenberg Wittmer’s Geneva office, where he co-heads the Dispute Resolution Group.
+He specialises in domestic and international commercial litigation, in particular in banking and financial disputes.
+He has extensive experience in conducting cross-border corporate internal investigations, including white-collar matters, and regularly represents companies and individuals before Swiss and foreign authorities.
 Louis is known for his strong expertise in enforcing foreign decisions and obtaining freezing injunctions and interim reliefs.

-Prior to becoming a partner at Schellenberg Wittmer in 2016, Louis worked in the global white-collar crime and corporate investigations practice of Quinn Emanuel Urquhart & Sullivan, LLP in London.
+Louis has been a partner at Schellenberg Wittmer since 2016.
+In 2014-2015, he worked in the global White-Collar Crime & Corporate Investigations practice of elite firm Quinn Emanuel Urquhart & Sullivan, LLP in London.